 Before defining finite and integral morphisms, we give an example to keep in mind.
-If L/K is a field extension, then Spec $L \to Spec K$ (i) is always affine; (ii) is integral if L/K is algebraic; and (iii) is finite if L/K is finite.
+If L/K is a field extension, then Spec L $\rightarrow$ Spec K (i) is always affine; (ii) is integral if L/K is algebraic; and (iii) is finite if L/K is finite.

-An affine morphism $f: X \to Y$ is finite if for every affine open set Spec B of Y, $f^{-1}(\operatorname{Spec} B)$ is the spectrum of a B-algebra that is a finitely-generated B-module.
+An affine morphism $f : X \to Y$ is finite if for every affine open set Spec B of Y, $f^{-1}(\text{Spec B})$ is the spectrum of a B-algebra that is a finitely-generated B-module.
 Warning about terminology (finite vs. finitely-generated): Recall that if we have a ring homomorphism $A \to B$ such that B is a finitely-generated A-module then we say that B is a finite A-algebra.
 This is stronger than being a finitely-generated A-algebra.